 The work will involve dredging more than eight million cubic yards of sand from an approved borrow area approximately three miles offshore of Long Beach Island.
 The sand will be pumped through a series of pipes onto the beaches within the municipalities of Long Beach Township, Ship Bottom, Beach Haven and a small section of Surf City for a combined project construction length of 12.2 miles.
 The sand is then built into a dune and berm system designed to reduce potential damages to infrastructure, businesses, and homes that can occur from coastal storm events.
 In addition, the contract includes the construction of dune crossovers, placement of sand fencing, and dune grass plantings.

 The Long Beach Island Coastal Storm Damage Reduction project was only partially completed when Hurricane Sandy hit the New Jersey shore.
 The Army Corps completed the initial construction of the project at Surf City in 2006; Harvey Cedars in 2010; and Brant Beach between 31st and 57th Streets in Long Beach Township in 2012.
 The Army Corps repaired beaches in Surf City and Harvey Cedars in 2012 after Hurricane Irene, and fully restored the beaches within all three communities after Hurricane Sandy in 2013.
 The restoration and repair work was funded 100 percent through the Army Corps’ Flood Control and Coastal Emergencies program.
 The current contract will complete the initial construction of the dune and berm system on Long Beach Island.

-I am licensed Sales Representative specializing in residential sales on Long Beach Island, as well as surrounding communities.
-If you need a dedicated Realtor with a great eye for detail, excellent n....
+I am a Licensed Realtor specializing in residential sales on Long Beach Island, as well as surrounding communities.
+If you need a dedicated Realtor with knowledge of the current market, a great eye f....